melezhik/sparky/README.md

 # Build runtime and default parameters

-Define `vars` section to optionally provide build parameters, that will be visible during maunual build run, for a example:
+Define `vars` section to optionally provide build parameters, that will be visible during manual build run, for a example:

 ```yaml
 vars: